Tuesday, October 8, 2019

 Review

 BENNY & JOON seemed to have a misleading title because I think it should have been Benny, Sam & Joon.
-Because the film focuses on these three individuals, two of them are very quirky and fall in love.
+Because the film focuses on these three individuals, two of whom are very quirky and fall in love.
 The other is the older brother, who only wants what he thinks is best for his sister and must learn to let go.
 It underpins the main storyline of the growing connection between Sam and Joon.
-There is a strength in the director's message that some things considered strange or out of the ordinary aren't necessarily bad, for example, the pancake scene.
-I like to point out that how Joon acts in this movie reflects a degree of autism in this character.
+There is a strength in the director's message that some things considered strange or out of the ordinary aren't necessarily bad, for instance, in the grilled cheese scene.
+I would point out that how Joon acts in this movie reflects the extent of autism in this character.
 I think Joon had schizophrenia.

-Johnny Depp was versatile and whimsical as he lent his physical comedy routines to good use.
+Johnny Depp was versatile and whimsical in his use of physical comedy.
 He mimics the incredible antics of late silent comedians such as Charlie Chaplin and Buster Keaton to create the character of Sam.
-Mary Stuart Masterson portrays Joon as a vulnerable, naive character who wants to control her own life despite her disability.
-Aidan Quinn is fine as Joon's overprotective brother but doesn't get much exposure due to Johnny Depp's scene-stealing performance.
+Mary Stuart Masterson plays Joon as a vulnerable and naive character who, despite her disability, wants to take control of her life.
+Aidan Quinn is fine as Joon's overprotective brother, but doesn't get much exposure due to Johnny Depp's scene-stealing performance.

-It was a heartwarming film without being bland or sickly sweet.
+It was a heartwarming film that avoided being bland or sickly sweet.

 Star rating: (7/10) Good Movie